cemkata/simpleQuizEngine/readme.md

 # Quiz engine
-Simple engine and editor for quizes.
-It supprts freetext, single, multiple coise and drag and drop questions.
-Writen in python 3.
+Simple engine and editor for quizzes.
+It support freetext, single, multiple choice and drag and drop questions.
+Written in python 3.
 It needs the [bottle framework](https://github.com/bottlepy/bottle).
 If you want to use the gui you will need to install the tkinter library.

 You do not need to install the bottle framework, only download the bottle.py file and put it in the same folder.

-The editor answres boxes allow only manual html formating.
+The editor answers boxes allow only manual html formatting.

 Key short cuts: